FPGA-Research-Manchester/OrkhestraFPGAStream/docs/table_data.md

 This is how the [CAR_DATA](../resources/data/CAR_DATA.csv) file starts.
 The separator character is defined in the config.
 The data types of each column are defined in the input definition file as described [here](./program_input.md).
 This input shows how much of the given data type is present in the table but the sizes of the data types can be configured in the [data_type_sizes.json](../resources/data_type_sizes.json) file.
 These two values are multiplied to find how many words are required to store the column of data.

+Next the data types are described and how they are converted for the hardware can be seen from the [unit tests](../tests/types_converter_test.cpp).

 ## Decimal

 The only decimal supported currently is 15,2.
 Which means that the total number of digits possible to store is 15 and that 2 of them are right of the decimal point.
 This value is stored as two 32 bit integers on the interface.